praekelt/swagger-aor-generator/README.md

 * `App.js`, The main App file containing your Admin component,
 * Resource JS files, A resource file is generated for each resource found and placed in `resources`,
 * Filter JS files, For each resource with any filters found a filter file will be generated and placed in `filters`,
-* `swaggerRestServer.js`, a swagger rest client included with the generated files (use if needed),
+* `restClient.js`, a json rest client included with the generated files (use if needed),
 * `authClient.js`, a basic Auth Client included in the generation.
 * `ObjectField.js`, a common custom field type for object types, included if needed.

+PLEASE NOTE: This tool will only really help you generate the bulk of your resource and main admin components (which can be tedious and lengthy so it helps quite a bit).
+The rest and utility components and JS are there mainly as placeholders and the entire Generated admin may not function correctly without some knowledge and intervention.
+Please excuse this, not enough time is available.
+However a tool for `React-Admin` (admin on rest v2) is in the works and will provide more robust placeholder code, as a generator for `React-Admin` is more of a priority.

 ## Admin On Rest Client Generation